-The courses cover practical design concepts of mixing and multi-phase processing in agitated tanks.
+The courses covers practical design concepts of mixing and multi phase processing in agitated tanks.
 Strategies for increasing plant throughput, improving contacting and mixing and selecting equipment will be given.
 This course provides information on: 1) judging the level of difficulty of a mixing process; 2) using practical elements of laminar, transitional and turbulent mixing; 3) mixing times and 4) increasing throughput for all types of systems and power.
 The course treats jet mixing, gas sparged mixing and mechanical mixing.
-The course provides basic concepts on using pilot plant studies for process translation and scale-up.
-Prerequisite: Senior standing in Chemical Engineering or permission of instructor.
-(Spring)
+The course provides basic concepts on using pilot plant studies for process translation and scale- up.
+Equipment design is stressed.
+Prerequisite: Senior standing in CHEN courses.

-CHEN-640.
+CHEN 640.
 Computer-Aided Chemical Process Design

-The development and use of computer-aided models for process equipment design is stressed.
-Model results are compared with the ASPEN PLUS simulation package.
-Students study the Interrelationships between design and process variables using computer simulation.
-Optimization methods are applied to chemical process design.
-Prerequisite: Senior standing in Chemical Engineering or permission of instructor.
-(DEMAND)
+The selection and use of computer-aided models for chemical process equipment design are stressed.
+The results of increasingly complex equipment and thermodynamic models are compared using the ASPEN PLUS simulation package.
+Students interpret the interrelationships between design and process variables using computer simulation.
+Simulation of systems containing solids and electrolytes is covered.
+Students complete an independent computer-aided design project and make an in-class presentation.
+Optimization methods are used to determine the best design

-CHEN-645.
+CHEN 645.
 Environmental Remediation

 The course introduces students to traditional and developmental methods for removal and detoxification of hazardous wastes at contaminated sites and from industrial waste streams.
 Chemical, thermal, biological and physical methods of remediation are covered.
 The course deals with hazardous wastes in soils, groundwater, surface water, wastewater ponds and tanks.
 The emphasis is on destruction, removal and containment methods using mathematical models for contaminate fate and transport.
 Recent advances in emerging technologies are also discussed.
 Each student will complete an environmental remediation design project.
-Prerequisite: Senior standing in Chemical Engineering or permission of instructor.
-(DEMAND)
+Prerequisite: Senior standing in CHEN courses.

-CHEN-655.
-Nanostructured Materials and Engineering
+CHEN 655.
+Nanostructured materials and Engineering Applications

 This course reviews and analyzes modern chemical engineering material processing technologies.
 Chemical vapor deposition, crystallization, electrochemical deposition, electroplating and supercritical fluid-based processing techniques for the production of nanostructured materials are discussed.
 This course also covers the effects of parameters (such as lattice structure, material composition, nucleation, crystal growth phenomena, chemical bonding, etc.) on the catalytic, electronic, optical and physical properties of metallic and ceramic materials.
-Prerequisite: Senior standing in Chemical Engineering or permission of instructor.
-(DEMAND)

-CHEN-660.
+CHEN 660.
 Selected Topics in Chemical Engineering

 Topics covered include selected chemical engineering topics of interest to students and faculty.
 The topics will be selected before the beginning of the course and will be pertinent to the programs of the students enrolled.
-Prerequisite: Senior standing in Chemical Engineering or permission of instructor.
-(DEMAND)